-- A £377,000 underspend in Resources / Treasurer is due to vacancies, delays in the delivery of some IT projects and underspends on licences and maintenance, offset by inflationary pressures on Firelink charges. - A £506,000 overspend in Safer Communities is mainly due fixed term contracts and overtime being used to cover crewing absences.
-These were partially vacancies in the Prevention and Protection teams. - A £47,000 underspend in People Services due to vacancies, reduced delivery of external training offset by pressures on on-call training and pensions posts due to a budget error. - A £150,000 underspend in Operational Support and Resilience, mainly relates to Engineering with underspends on equipment and fuel, being offset by vehicle maintenance and repair costs. - A £166,000 underspend in Planning and Improvement mainly due to staff vacancies. - An underspend of £505,000 on Corporate budgets which is mainly surplus interest income from Treasury Management activity, offset by cost of Future Foundations programme and pressures from unfunded pensions and unachieved savings. - Additional funding of £321,000 was received primarily from business rates (£146,000), council tax surpluses (£86,000), S31 grant (£23,000) and a refund of a surplus on the Business Rate Levy (£65,000). - The decision not to drawdown £636,000 from reserves, originally included to balance the budget.
+- A £16,000 overspend in People Services due to occupational health fees offset by vacancies. - A £746,000 underspend in Resources / Treasurer is due to delays in delivery of Estates works, underspends on maintenance, utilities, finance support services, risk & insurance and workwear. - A £348,000 underspend in Digital, Technology & Change mainly due to a credit on the Airwave contract following a national legal case. - A £97,000 overspend in Response & Risk Reduction is mainly due fixed term contracts and overtime being used to cover crewing absences, along with training costs.
+These were offset by vacancies and underspends in the Protection and Prevention teams. - A £187,000 underspend in Operational Support and Resilience, mainly relates to vacancies and specialist equipment, offset by pressure on vehicle maintenance and repairs. - An underspend of £445,000 on Corporate budgets which is mainly surplus interest income and reduced borrowing costs from Treasury Management activity, offset by cost of Future Foundations programme and pressures from unfunded pensions - Additional funding of £55,000 was received primarily from S31 grant (£233,000), Service Grant (£5,000) and Business Rates levy distribution (£65,000), offset by a pressure from Business Rates (£247,000).